moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 The playbook will ensure you tackle the right problems at the right time by focusing on the critical question: **What outcomes are you trying to influence?**.

-If this is your first time going through the playbook, it's recommended to review [what JTBD is and the main concepts](/handbook/product/ux/jobs-to-be-done/) before getting started.
+If this is your first time using the playbook, it's recommended to review [what JTBD is and its main concepts](/handbook/product/ux/jobs-to-be-done/) before getting started.
+Having a solid understanding of JTBD principles is extremely beneficial before you begin developing your domain's Jobs.

 #### A Note on Time, Confidence, and Validation